floweethehub/thehub/README.md

 # Installation

-Flowee is still being developed and doesn't have pre-compiled versions available yet.
+Flowee is still being developed and is usage in production will cause you pain.

+The fastest way to try Flowee is by installing docker.
+See more details [here](support/docker/hub).

-To install on Ubuntu, install the dependencies
+To compile and install Flowee on Ubuntu, install the dependencies

 `sudo apt install libevent-dev libboost-all-dev libminiupnpc-dev qt5-default protobuf-compiler`

-Then clone the repo and use CMake to create the makefile
+Then clone the repo and use cmake to create the makefile

 `cmake CMakeLists.txt`